PlusHaze/TrayNotification/README.md

 ___

-### A YouTube video demonstration of me testing the tray notification.
+### YouTube video demonstration

 <p align="center">

+The video below is the TrayTester.jar file which can be found in diretory https://github.com/PlusHaze/TrayNotification/tree/master/out/TrayTester.jar

 Click the image to go to the YouTube video.